Dog rose (Rosa canina)

 Once planted, your tree will need some care and attention for a few years; this will mainly be weeding around the base to reduce the competition for nutrients and ensuring your tree has enough water.
 For more information about caring for your trees, click here.

-Free delivery is available for all tree orders and your trees will be delivered within 10 working days.
-You will receive a cell grown sapling, ranging from approximately 15cm-60cm in height.
-Orders comprising of more than 900 trees may take longer than the standard 10-day delivery window.
+Free standard delivery for all trees within 10 working days.
+Orders of more than 900 trees may take longer.

 Customers who bought this item also bought